AhaDNS/dns-server-setup/README.md

 4. Edit the `hosts` file to reflect your setup, i.e. change vars. `playbook.yml` does NOT need to be changed.
 5. Start playbook using `ansible-playbook playbook.yml -i hosts --ask-become-pass`

+- It is safe to re-execute the playbook multiple times.

 ### Supported distros

 - Ubuntu 20.04 LTS